bitagoras/xtype/README.md

 Grammar
 -------

 The grammar is defined and explained by graphical figures.
 The red round boxes represent data to be written.
-Single black characters inside are stored directly as ASCII characters.
+Single black characters in those boxes are stored directly as ASCII characters.
 Green boxes require nested grammer rules.

 <p align="center"><img src="figures/Xeno_file.png"></p>